 The internet opens up a whole new world of learning opportunities for children, but it does have dangers that parents need to be aware of.

-At Ellesmere Primary School, we have measures in place to ensure our children use digital technology in the most positive and educational way; full details of our internet and digital safety policy are available to view in school.
+We have measures in place to ensure our children use digital technology in the most positive and educational way; full details of our internet and digital safety policy are available to view in school.

 As parents, it is important to keep track of what your child is doing online to help them learn from it and, most importantly, to keep them safe.